 What Is High-Functioning Depression?

-High-functioning depression isn’t an official diagnosis.
-It’s a term people use to describe depression that doesn’t stop you from going through the motions of daily life.
+High-functioning depression isn't an official diagnosis in the DSM-5.
+It's a term people use to describe depression that doesn't stop you from going through the motions of daily life.

 You might hold down a job, maintain relationships, and keep your home in order.
 But underneath, you're exhausted, disconnected, and just going through the motions.